 Duckweed & Watermeal– Managing Floating Pond Weeds

-Take a closer look.
-Before selecting an herbicide treatment, confirm the weed species by pulling a sample from the pond.
-Duckweed and watermeal can be confused with surface algae.
+Before selecting an herbicide treatment, confirm the weed species.
+Pull a sample from the pond.
+Both duckweed and watermeal can be confused with surface algae.
 Duckweed is about ¼- ½” across and has 3-4 leaves, making it look like a miniature 4-leaf clover.
 Watermeal is round/oval shape and the size of a pin head.
-It is possible to have duckweed and watermeal growing together.
+Ponds can have duckweed and watermeal growing together.

 These pond weeds are commonly found throughout the United States.
 Due to their size, it is easy for a plant to attach to the body of waterfowl visitors traveling from pond to pond.
 Once relocated, the plant begins to multiply.
 Each plant is able to create a sister plant every 24 hours.
 After 30 days, 1 harmless plant is now over 1 billion individual plants (literally).

 When water temperatures drop in fall/winter, plants mysteriously disappear.
 Duckweed and watermeal go dormant and drop to the pond bottom.
 They re-emerge to the surface in spring when the water temperature increases!
 Due to the rapid growth, duckweed and watermeal are difficult to manage.